NuGet/WebBackgrounder/README.md

 out there such as FluentScheduler and Quartz.net.
 The goal of this project is to handle one task only, manage a recurring task on an interval in the background for a web app.

+The needs I have are very simple.
+I didn't need a high fidelity scheduler.
+Maybe later, I'll look to integrate what I've done with one of the others.
+But for now, this scratches an itch.